lammps/lammps/doc/src/Build_make.rst

 .. note::

    Before the actual compilation starts, LAMMPS will perform several steps to collect information from the configuration and setup that is then embedded into the executable.
-When you build LAMMPS for the first time, it will also compile a tool to quickly assemble a list of dependencies, that are required for the make program to correctly detect which parts need to be recompiled after changes were made to the sources.
+When you build LAMMPS for the first time, it will also compile a tool to quickly determine a list of dependencies.
+Those are required for the make program to correctly detect, which files need to be recompiled or relinked after changes were made to the sources.

 Customized builds and alternate makefiles
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^